netanel246/spark-workshop/python/lab2-airlines.md

 #### Task 2: Inspecting the Data

-This dataset ships with two files (in the `~/data` directory, if you are using the instructor-provided appliance).
+This dataset ships with two files.
 First, the `airline-format.html` file contains a brief description of the dataset, and the various data fields.
 For example, the `ArrDelay` field is the flight's arrival delay, in minutes.
 Second, the `airline-delays.csv` file is a comma-separated collection of flight records, one record per line.

 Inspect the fields described in the `airline-format.html` file.
 Make a note of fields that describe the flight, its origin and destination airports, and any delays encountered on departure and arrival.

 Let's start by counting the number of records in our dataset.
-Run the following command in a terminal window:
+Run the following command in the notebook:

 ```
 flights.count()